JessicaSteinmann/SDO/README.md

 Page last updated: 10/26/2021.

 We are working on the how to use doumentation.
 Expected 11/10/2021.
+Adding and revising definition of classes in protege.

 This repository houses the security development ontology (SDO).
 Available Ontohub!